sazeda1/Css_prac/README.md

 invert - performs a color inversion (which ensures that the outline is visible, regardless of color background)
 # CSS Outline Offset
 The outline-offset property adds space between an outline and the edge/border of an element.
 The space between an element and its outline is transparent.
+# Text Alignment
+The text-align property is used to set the horizontal alignment of a text.

+A text can be left or right aligned, centered, or justified.

+The following example shows center aligned, and left and right aligned text (left alignment is default if text direction is left-to-right, and right alignment is default if text direction is right-to-left):